-1. Open the LP gas tank valve by turning fully counterclockwise
+1. Open the LP gas tank valve by turning fully counter-clockwise.

-Thermostat Switch
+- Thermostat Switch

-- Move to Heat or Gas position for furnace operation - Temp Selector - Press up or down to select temperature - 2.
-Move THERMOSTAT switch from Off to Heat and press the Temp Selector button (Up/Down arrows) until the desired temperature is shown in the display. - 3.
+Move to Heat or - Move to Heat or Gas position for furnace operation - Temp Selector - Press up or down to select temperature - 2.
+Move THERMOSTAT switch from Off to Heat and press the Temp Selector button (up/down arrows) until the desired temperature is shown in the display. - 3.
 Furnace fan should start to blow immediately after setting the thermostat. - 4.
 After about 30 seconds, the furnace burner should light. - 5.
 The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.